A phase field model of Cahn-Hilliard type for tumour growth with mechanical effects and damage: Proof of the existence theorem

-and it is satisfied in $L^2(0,T;L^2)$.
 Thanks to \eqref{eq:limit_li_v_w}, we can pass to the weak limit in the first term.
-For the other more complicated addends, we proceed explicitly and consider a function $\boldsymbol{\rho} \in L^2(0,T;L^2)$.
+For the other more complicated addends, we proceed explicitly.
 Regarding the second term, we want to prove that

 As we have already exploited, $\zto \to z$ a.e. in $Q$ and $h'$ is continuous, so $h'(\zto) \to h'(z)$ a.e. in Q. Moreover, from \eqref{eq:estimate_z} we know that $\norm{\zto}_{L^{\infty}(Q)} \leq C$ so, since $h'$ is continuous, $\norm{h'(\zto)}_{L^{\infty}(Q)} \leq C$.
 From \eqref{eq:limit_z_s}, choosing $s=p$, we get that $\nabla \zto \to \nabla z$ in $L^p(0,T;L^p)$.
-Hence, $h'(\zto)\nabla\zto \cdot \rho \to h'(z)\nabla z \cdot \rho$ strongly in $L^q(0,T;L^q)$ with $q=\frac{2p}{p+2}$.
+Hence, $h'(\zto)\nabla\zto \cdot \boldsymbol{\rho} \to h'(z)\nabla z \cdot \boldsymbol{\rho}$ strongly in $L^q(0,T;L^q)$ with $q=\frac{2p}{p+2}$.
 Let $q'$ be the H\"older conjugate of $q$, then it is easy to verify that $q' \in [2,6)$ if $d=3$ and $q'\in [2,+\infty)$ if $d=2$.
 From the boundedness of $\C$, \eqref{eq:limit_phi_w} and \eqref{eq:limit_u_w}, we have that $\C\left[ \epsilonuto -\R\phito\right] \rightharpoonup \C\left[ \varepsilon(\uu) -\R\varphi\right]$ weakly in $L^{q'}(0,T;L^{q'})$, so the desired convergence follows.
 To prove that